How to Apply

 Applications are welcomed from all graduates.
 Although fluency in a second language is not essential, some placements will require fluency in a second language (for example French, German, Spanish, Italian, Dutch, Russian, Polish, Japanese or Chinese).

 There are 30 places available on this programme.
-Interested participants must be available if selected to take part in the interview and assessment process late 2020, date TBC, (attendance on one day is required - exact dates to be confirmed) and if successful must be ready to commence the programme summer of 2021, date TBC.
+Interested participants must be available if selected to take part in the interview and assessment centre process in February 2021, (attendance on one day is required - exact dates to be confirmed) and if successful must be ready to commence the programme in July 2021, date TBC.

 |AND||Participants should hold a primary degree.
 Minimum 2.1.|